Skip to content

 The modern triple-double statistic is complicated by two phenomena.
 First, usage-rate inflation: high-usage ball-dominant guards in the Westbrook era posted rebound numbers (by deliberately rebounding their own teammates’ available rebounds) that have raised the question of whether a triple-double represents the same kind of all-around contribution it once did.
 Second, the Jokić center-triple-double era has flipped the statistic’s traditional association; the highest-rate current-era triple-doubler plays center, not point guard.

 The NBA has, as of 2026, not separated the triple-double statistic into weighted or context-adjusted categories, despite several analytics-committee proposals.
 The stat remains, for now, a single counting number.
 The record book shows what happened on the floor.
+Whether what happened on the floor means the same thing in 1962, 2017, and 2024 is the question that context has to answer.

 Gear